chemzqm/reactive-lite/doc/index.md

   Reactive-lite is aimed to be a simplified reactive functionality only library, with flexible binding styles and speed fast.

-  In order to keep reactive simple, it works on optioned model emitter, your model have to emit `change prop` event on change and the event have to be accepted by `on` and removed by `off` method, one example is [component-model](https://www.npmjs.com/package/model-component)
+  In order to keep reactive simple, it works on opinionated model emitter, your model have to emit `change prop` event on change and the event have to be accepted by `on` and removed by `off` method, one example is [component-model](https://www.npmjs.com/package/model-component)

+  For more detail of the opinionated model, check out [how it works](./interpolation#how-works)

 ### Basic Features